steves2j/viagrid/README.md

 When doing board layout, you drop your components onto the Viagrid template file.
 This shows you where the Viagrid blank already has vias embedded.
 When routing your board, simply drop your vias only where the Viagrid blank already has them.

-When it comes time to fabricate your board, all that needs to happen is remove copper from the top and bottom layers, effectively deciding which net the vias are part of.
+When it comes time to fabricate your board, you only have to remove copper from the top and bottom layers, effectively deciding which net the vias are part of.
 This process can be done using acid etching, UV DPSS lasers, or CNC machining.

 ![](img/vg_assembled.JPG)

+## File Prep

 > [!NOTE]
 > Viagrid has templates and instructions for only KiCAD and Eagle at the moment.

-## File Prep

 ### Design